-Code: Guidelin
+CODE: GUIDELINE TITLE

 Document Reference:

 Document Date:

 Signature Name Date (DD-MM-YY)

 Experts of Regulatory Members

 (To be filled based on WG participants)

 Experts of Industry Members

 (To be filled based on WG participants)

-Observer experts who participate in the Working Technical Document in recognition of the •
+Observer experts who participate in the Working Technical Document in recognition of thei - •

 Experts of Standing Observers

 (To be filled based on WG participants)

 Experts of Observers

 (To be filled based on WG participants)

-Plenary Working Party experts are invited to sig recognition of their contribution gn the Step 1 Experts D
+Plenary Working Party experts are invited to sign recognition of their contribution aft Guideline in

+recognition of their contribution on to the discussion.

 Experts of Plenary Working Party (To be filled based on PWP participants)

-$^{^{7}}$ Only applicable to WGs with associated PWPs.
+$^{^{7}\,\}mathrm{Only}$ applicable to WGs with associated PWPs.